 He remained a successful businessman and activist until he died at the age of 85.
 He is buried beside Alexander Hamilton.

 The Legacy Of Hercules Mulligan And His Portrayal In Hamilton

 In 2015, Hercules Mulligan’s covert contributions to America’s independence were showcased in the Broadway musical Hamilton, which followed the story of the Irishman’s close confidante Alexander Hamilton.
 Mulligan was portrayed by actor Okieriete Onaodowan in the show’s original cast.

 Hercules Mulligan first takes the stage during the song “Aaron Burr, Sir” in which Mulligan, along with the Marquis de Lafayette and John Laurens, question Burr’s intentions during a meeting of the revolutionaries in a bar.
 But while the Marquis de Lafayette, John Laurens, and Hercules Mulligan were all close with Hamilton in their own ways, it is unclear whether they all knew each other.

 While Mulligans’ storyline in the show was relatively close to his real-life story, the musical — which was criticized by historians for its inaccurate depiction of Hamilton as a pro-immigrant politician — also fails to portray the depth of the bond between Mulligan and Hamilton.

-After this look at the covert revolutionary, Hercules Mulligan, read about the Jefferson bible, a tome written by Thomas Jefferson about his thoughts on Christianity.
+After this look at the life of covert revolutionary Hercules Mulligan, read about the Jefferson Bible, a tome written by Thomas Jefferson about his thoughts on Christianity.
 Then, learn the story of Maria Reynolds, the married woman who had a highly-publicized affair with Alexander Hamilton in what many consider to be America’s first political sex scandal.